 The area that runs along the FDR, expands towards the river and finds its way under the highway's overpass has had flooding issues, neglected paving, and is dotted with infrastructure along the river.
 Unlike the Hudson River Parkway along the West Side Highway, the East River Greenway has meager waterfront access and few piers to facilitate their development.
 A study done by several city departments in 2011 determined ways to improve amenities along the greenway, incorporating elements such as ambient lighting and street furniture.
 Now the focus has shifted to the river itself to determine ways in which to increase its usability and accessibility And after Hurricane Sandy revealed the vulnerability of the hard edge of the East River, these same design considerations being developed by the team of council members and WXY can work to create a resistant and effective buffer against storm surges.

-See what's happening at the East River Blueway Plan after the break.
+See what's happening at the Blueway after the break.

-Architecture and urban design firm WXY has taken up the task of developing the Blueway, offering site-specific strategies along the length of the East River segment.
+WXY is the urban design and architecture firm that has taken up the task of developing the Blueway with site-specific strategies along the length of that segment of the East River.
 By pooling information from the community, draft plans and schematic designs have been developed to revise some of the existing infrastructure in more conscious ways.
-WXY's design introduces greening portions of the hardscape elements under the overpasses to soften its appearance and provide storm water and flood management.
+WXY's design introduces greening portions of the hardscape elements under the overpasses to provide storm water management and flood management.
 The plans also propose developing wetlands that can work to buffer against future storm surges.
-Wetlands can provide habitats for wildlife, sites for ecological restoration and environmental learning centers.
+Wetlands can also provide habitats for wildlife, and sites for ecological restoration, and environmental learning centers.